 The project has been entitled Helios, after the sun god in Greek mythology.
 Through Helios, Timrå and Norrland get a pulp mill which for future decades will create growth, employment and welfare in Norrland.

 The Östrand pulp mill in Timrå municipality currently produces 430,000 tonnes of bleached softwood kraft pulp.
-Approximately half is used in SCA's own production of hygiene and printing paper.
-The remainder is sold to external customers.
 The demand for bleached softwood kraft pulp is immense and is based on a growing demand for tissue. Östrand also produces 95,000 tonnes of chemical thermomechanical pulp - CTMP - for among others hygiene and packaging products.

 In order to double today's production requires a new cleaning shop where the timber is debarked and, a new evaporation unit, a new drying machine with two new baling lines, an expansion of the water purification plant, a new large bleaching works and a new large fibre line.
 The fibre line will be the largest in the world just for softwood.
 We will also be building a new operating centre.

 The investment comprises nine different sub-projects.
 Each sub-project is extensive and will involve major logistical challenges.
 The main suppliers are Finnish Valmet and Austrian Andritz.